Indian indenture system: Ban on export of Indian labour

-As soon as the new system of emigration of labour became known, a campaign similar to the anti-slavery campaign sprang up in Britain and India.
+As soon as the new system of emigration of labour became known, a campaign similar to the anti-slavery campaign sprang up in Britain and British India.
 On 1 August 1838, a committee was appointed to inquire into the export of Indian labour.
 It heard reports of abuses of the new system.
 On 29 May 1839, overseas manual labour was prohibited and any person effecting such emigration was liable to a 200 Rupee fine or three months in jail.
 After prohibition, a few Indian labourers continued to be sent Mauritius via Pondicherry (a French enclave in South India).

 However, immigration was authorised again in 1842 to Mauritius, and in 1845 to the West Indies.

 Further suspensions of Indian immigration happened during the 19th century.
-For example, between 1848 and 1851 Indian immigration was stopped towards British Guiana because of the economic and political unrest due to the Sugar Duties Act of 1846.
+For example, between 1848 and 1851 Indian immigration was stopped towards British Guiana because of the economic and political unrest due to the Sugar Duties Act 1846.